About Noosaga

 What Is Noosaga

 Noosaga is an atlas of fields of knowledge.
-It covers 1,800+ fields of knowledge across 200+ disciplines, from classical mechanics and ethics to literary theory and criminology.
+It covers 1,800+ fields across 200+ disciplines, from classical mechanics and ethics to literary theory and criminology.
 The atlas is organized as categories, disciplines, subfields, and frameworks, so you can move from a broad area into a specific debate without losing the whole map.

 Why It Exists